deadhedd/nre/docs/CONTRACT.md

 It MUST NOT be called directly from cron.

 It MUST assume it is running inside an active job-wrap execution (`JOB_WRAP_ACTIVE=1`).

+job-wrap.sh owns the decision of whether to invoke the helper at all; leaf scripts must be correct regardless of whether commit orchestration runs.

 If invoked outside job-wrap, no guarantees are made about correctness or side effects unless the helper explicitly detects and rejects such invocation.